splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/index.md

 - For how to use the app, including curating IoCs for threat intelligence sharing, see: [User Guide](user-guide.md)

 ## Support
-- Limited support is available for this open-source app
+- This app is not Splunk Supported.
+Limited support is available from the developers on a best-effort basis.
-- For questions regarding this app please email `todo@splunk.com`.
+- For questions regarding this app please contact `todo@splunk.com`.
-- For bug reports and feature requests, raise an issue in this Github repo.
+- For bug reports and feature requests, [raise an issue in the Github repository](https://github.com/splunk/ctis-taxii-splunk-app/issues/new/choose).